 f) Learning experience and mobile device support

-- Business tasks that it handles
+- Business tasks that it works for

-Moodle LMS Features
+Paradiso LMS Features

-|Administration – ease of getting started with and administering the platform.|
+|Administration – ease of getting started with the platform and administering it.|

-|Content – authoring capabilities, supported formats and possibilities of combining separate modules into learning paths, etc.|
+|Content – authoring capabilities, supported formats, and the possibility of combining separate modules into learning paths, etc.|

-|Supports DOC, PPT, XLS, MP4, MOV, SCORM 1.2, IMS, JPEG, GIF, MP3, WAV, online video||Learners have to download PPT files to view them|
+|Supports DOC, PPT, XLS, MP4, MOV, SCORM 1.2, xAPI, IMS, JPEG, GIF, MP3, WAV, and online video (YouTube, Vimeo)||Learners have to download PPT files to view them|

-|ILT events can be added to courses||No learning paths|
+|ILTs can be added to course structure|